paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 The words “of the United States under the provisions of this Act or the provisions of any other law” are omitted as surplus.
 The word “acquisition” is substituted for “purchase, lease, rental, or other acquisition” because it is inclusive.
 The words “this section” are substituted for “this prohibition” because of the restatement.

 #### References in Text
-The date of the enactment of the National Defense Authorization Act for Fiscal Year 2020, referred to in subsec. (k), is the date of enactment of Pub.
+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2020, referred to in subsec. (k)(1), is the date of enactment of Pub.
 L. 116–92, which was approved Dec.
 20, 2019.

+The date of the enactment of the National Defense Authorization Act for Fiscal Year 2025, referred to in subsec. (k)(2)(B), is the date of enactment of Pub.
+L. 118–159, also known as the Servicemember Quality of Life Improvement and National Defense Authorization Act for Fiscal Year 2025, which was approved Dec.
+23, 2024.

 #### Amendments
+Subsec. (k).
+Pub.
+L. 118–159 designated existing provisions as par.
+(1), struck out “For purposes of this subsection, the term ‘auxiliary ship’ does not include an icebreaker or a special mission ship.” after “Shipbuilding and Conversion, Navy.”, and added par.
+(2).

 2022—Subsec. (a)(4).
 Pub.
 L. 117–263, § 853(a)(2), inserted “and T–ARC” after “T–AO 205” in heading and introductory provisions in text.

 Subsecs. (k), (l).
 Pub.
 L. 117–263, §§ 852, 853(a)(1) added subsec. (l) and redesignated former subsec. (l) as (k).